helmutlutz/blog/docs/_posts/2023-02-16-experimenting-with-text-generators.markdown

 If you are interested in some articles on the topic, these are the ones that inspired me to do this project:
 - [The Unreasonable Effectiveness of Recurrent Neural Networks][karpathy-rnns]
-- "Deep Faking" Political Twitter using Transfer learning and GPT-2; 2019
 - [Deep Drumpf][deep-drumpf]
 - [Building a lyrics generator with markov chains][lyrics-with-markov]
 - [Create your first LSTM][create-first-lstm]